OvidijusParsiunas/web-component-starter/lit-element/README.md

 # Web Component Starter for Lit Element

 Boilerplate project for building a web component using the [Lit Element](https://lit.dev/) framework.
-It is fully equipped with TypeScript and is ready to be published to npm.
+It is fully equipped with TypeScript and is ready to be published to NPM.

 This is a framework agnostic component, however when using it in React - we recommended that you wrap it using a dedicated library to overcome some web component incompatibilities (read [docs](https://reactjs.org/docs/web-components.html) and [tests](https://custom-elements-everywhere.com/)).
 See [example](../react-wrapper/README.md).